kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 of the token making the suspicious requests by looking inside the audit log entries for these suspect requests.

-This JTI is then used for a further audit log lookup - namely, looking for the TokenRequest `create` call which contains the audit annotation with key `authentication.kubernetes.io/jti` and the value set to that of the suspect token.
+This JTI is then used for a further audit log lookup - namely, looking for the TokenRequest `create` call which contains the audit annotation with key `authentication.kubernetes.io/token-identifier` and the value set to that of the suspect token.

 This allows Bob to determine precisely who made the original request for this token, and (depending on the 'chain' above this token), allows Bob to recursively perform this lookup to find all involved parties that led to this token being issued.

 ### Notes/Constraints/Caveats (Optional)

-* 'group' and 'extra' information is **NOT** embedded into the token here.
-This is to prevent tokens growing excessively large, which could trip up HTTP servers with request header size limits.
-* there are a few concerns around privacy when embedding the users username into tokens, as these tokens are presented to third party entities as well as persisted into the apiserver's audit log.

 ### Risks and Mitigations